“Pretty” in Japanese: How to Give a Compliment in Japanese

 You can also use the loan word ハンサム (hansamu), or イケメン (ikemen) which is a slang term meaning “good looking.”
 It’s a Japanese portmanteau of イケてる (iketeru, “cool”) and メンズ (menzu, “men”).

-You might say to a friend, 松本 潤はイケメンね (Mastumoto Jun wa ikemen ne), “Jun Mastumoto is good-looking, right??”
+You might say to a friend, 松本 潤はイケメンね (Matsumoto Jun wa ikemen ne), “Jun Matsumoto is good-looking, right?”

 Another way to compliment a man (or a woman for that matter), is to use 似合ってる (niatteru).

-You could tell someone, 似合ってるだよ (niatteru da yo) which means “that suits you” or “it suits you.”
-It’s a nice way to tell someone their new outfit or accessory looks nice.
+You could tell someone 似合ってるよ (niatteru yo), which means “that suits you” or “that looks good on you”.
+It’s a natural way to compliment a new outfit or accessory.

 “Cute” in Japanese